wikimedia/dumpgrepper/README.md

 - `-i`: Case-insensitive [default: false]
 - `-m`: Treat ^ and $ as matching beginning/end of *each* line, instead of beginning/end of entire article. [default: false]
 - `--color`: Highlight matched substring using color.
 Use --no-color to disable.
 Default is "auto". [default: "auto"]
-- `-l`:Suppress  normal  output;  instead  print the name of each article from which output would normally have been  printed. [default: false]
+- `-l`: Suppress  normal  output;  instead  print the name of each article from which output would normally have been  printed. [default: false]

 See the `dumpGrepPatterns/` folder for some example regexps.